dlebansais/PgSurveyor-Disclosed/README.md

 ## Disclaimer

 This version of the program is far from perfect, and needs a better GUI or other improvements.
 Make sure to post your thoughts and suggestions on the game forum or send a private message to my account: Niph.

+## Trobleshooting

+If one of the corners of either the map window or the inventory window has been moved outside the screen, you can either:
++ Move all other corners outside too, and the close the application in the taskbar.
+Upon restarting it, the problem will be detected and fixed automatically.
++ Use the `reset` command-line parameter to reset all borders.

 # Certification